 In this day and age where screen time is so high, it is important that we are in fact teaching them fun games, dances, etc. that they will enjoy doing.
 They are certainly ways to incorporate both of them, with programs such as GoNoodle or brain breaks on YouTube.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 If you see your students starting to fidget, it means they need a break.
 It doesn’t mean that they need to learn to sit still or that they needed some type of discipline measure. instead, it legitimately means they need a moment to have physical activity in order to settle down that need they have to be able to move forward with allowing the brain to focus.

 Fun Brain Breaks for Kindergarten Ideas

 They hang that on the Bingo sheet, and when they do complete a row of bingo, they get to complete a larger activity which is still considered a brain break but is also a prize.
 This may be an extended recess, a dance party, or anything else that the class or teacher has decided would be an appropriate activity to reward their students.
 It just helps add an extra element of both fun and buy-in to the concept.

 Another great option would be incorporating yoga in the classroom.
 You don’t have to be a yoga master in order to do this really well with your students.
-A great tool to help you is The Yoga 4 Classrooms Card Deck by Lisa Flynn.
+A great tool to help you is The Yoga 4 Classrooms Card Deck (ad) by Lisa Flynn.
 This set has a variety of different yoga and mindfulness activities that you can pick from at a moment’s notice to be able to complete with your students.

 I would suggest going through it ahead of time and maybe marking pages with different colored Post-it notes for what you wish to accomplish.
 Maybe it’s energizing, maybe it’s relaxing, but you can know exactly which page to flip to at a moment’s notice when you certainly see that your students need that brain break.

 That is certainly the best part about starting a process like this with the younger children.
-They love to do the activities that you lay out for them, and by teaching them the skills on how to incorporate brain breaks into their everyday lives at their age, as they get older and life becomes more stressful, they will know different things that they can do to help themselves get regulated energized or relaxed.
+They love to do the activities that you layout for them, and by teaching them the skills on how to incorporate brain breaks into their everyday lives at their age, as they get older and life becomes more stressful, they will know different things that they can do to help themselves get regulated energized or relaxed.